kayak/pypika/README.rst

 Selecting Data
 ^^^^^^^^^^^^^^

-The entry point for building queries is :class:`pypika.Query`.
+The entry point for building queries is ``pypika.Query``.
 In order to select columns from a table, the table must first be added to the query.
 For simple queries with only one table, tables and and columns can be references using strings.
-For more sophisticated queries a :class:`pypika.Table` must be used.
+For more sophisticated queries a ``pypika.Table`` must be used.

 .. code-block:: python